byronpendason/byronpendason.github.io/_games/the-ettin-in-the-woods.md

 *Version 1.0*

+Most of us know instinctively that it's not safe to go outside in the dark.
+Because there's things that go bump in the night that would frighten even the greatest and bravest of heroes...

 ## Your Home

 > A blood curdling scream wakes you from your slumber.
 Your stumble out of your bed and look around.